 What are the advantages of staking tomatoes?

-Staking of tomatoes improves light interception, reduces diseases and sunscalding, and increases yields of tomatoes.
+Staking of tomatoes improves light interception, reduces diseases and sunscalding, and increases earliness and yields of tomatoes.

 Why do tomatoes get a black spot on the bottom of the fruit?